 Bottom line: A wonderful and quiet area to stay if your budget allows!
 There are some seriously expensive and classy hotels in this area like Claridges, The Ritz and the Chesterfield Mayfair.
 A more affordable option might be the Holiday Inn Mayfair

-Oxford & Regent Street
+Hotels Near Oxford & Regent Street

 Bottom line: This is an extremely convenient location if you are planning to do a lot of shopping during your stay in London, with medium to high priced hotels.

-- 5* Hotel: Cafe Royal – elegant hotel on Regent Street
+5* Hotel: Cafe Royal – elegant hotel on Regent Street

-- Luxury Hostel: YHA Oxford Street – part of the YHA chain, in an amazing location on Oxford Street
+Luxury Hostel: YHA Oxford Street – part of the YHA chain, in an amazing location on Oxford Street

-Soho is a great area to stay in London for younger tourists, with a lively and buzzing nightlife, and lots of pubs, bars and restaurants open until late.
+Soho is a trendy area to stay in London for younger tourists, with a lively and buzzing nightlife, and lots of pubs, bars and restaurants open until late.
 It’s also the heart of London’s LGBT community.
 Soho is in walking distance of the theatre district and major shopping streets like Oxford Street, Regents Street and Carnaby Street.
 And you can easily walk from Soho to Piccadilly Circus, Green Park, St James’s Park and beyond.

 Bottom line: The place to be for buzzing nightlife, but bear in mind that hotel prices are on the expensive side.

-- 5* Hotel: The Soho Hotel – a unique luxury hotel located off a quiet street in Soho
+5* Hotel: The Soho Hotel – a unique luxury hotel located off a quiet street in Soho

-- Luxury Hostel: SoHostel – great budget hostel right in the heart of Soho
+Luxury Hostel: SoHostel – great budget hostel right in the heart of Soho

 Covent Garden is London’s theatre district, located right in the heart of the capital next to Soho.
 The area around Covent Garden market is a lively place to be both day and night with lots of restaurants in the area.
 It’s within walking distance of Soho, Oxford Street, The River Thames and it’s easy to get around via Covent Garden underground station.